Internship Recommendation Letter Examples for Students in 2026

 Preview This Internship Reference Letter Template Before Word or PDF Download

-Preview the internship reference letter template before downloading the editable Word file or the PDF version.
-This sample recommendation letter also fits a traineeship, work placement, or apprenticeship application.
+Review the internship reference letter template before downloading the editable Word or PDF version.
+This sample is suitable for traineeship, work placement, or apprenticeship applications as well.

 Adapt These Internship Reference Letter Templates

-Copy-paste is where most reference letters lose credibility.
-A strong version sounds specific to one student, one referee, and one internship goal.
-Change the proof, the relationship, and the closing so the letter feels earned, not recycled.
+Generic copy-paste letters often lose credibility.
+A strong reference should feel tailored to a specific student, referee, and internship goal.
+Adjust the examples, the relationship context, and the closing so the letter feels authentic, not reused.

 ➡️ Read our expert guide how to adapt a recommendation letter to a real application

-Start by showing why this person is qualified to recommend the student.
-The reader needs context first: who supervised them, in what setting, and for how long.
+Begin by explaining why the referee is qualified to recommend the student.
+The reader should quickly understand who supervised the student, in what setting, and for how long.

 See Open sample wording